Get Started With Travel Rewards in 4 Simple Steps

 The Starwood Preferred Guest® Credit Card From American Express

 Can't decide whether to get an airline or a hotel rewards card?
 Get both!
 Although this card earns points in Starwood's hotel program, they can be transferred to frequent flier miles with over 30 different airlines.
-New applicants earn 10,000 Starpoints after their first purchase, and another 15,000 Starpoints after spending $5,000 in their first six months of Card membership.
+New applicants earn 25,000 after spending $3,000 in their first three months of card membership.
 If you want to learn more about why I think this card is great, read my review of it.

 Again, this card offers reward points that can be used for award flights as well as free nights at hotels.
 For each dollar spent, cardholders earn one point in Chase's Ultimate Rewards program, and two points for spending on travel and dining.
-Three points per dollar are earned from travel bookings made through the Chase site.
-And since cardholders also earn another 7% points bonus each year, they actually earn 1.07-3.21 points per dollar.
-Finally, new cardholders earn 40,000 points when they spend $3,000 on their cards within three months of opening their account.
+New cardholders earn 50,000 points when they spend $4,000 on their card within three months of opening their account.
 Once earned, points can be transferred to nine different airline and hotel programs, as well as Amtrak Guest Rewards.
+Alternatively, get 20% off travel when you redeem through Chase Ultimate Rewards.
 Read my complete review of this card here.

 Disclaimer: The links and mentions on this site may be affiliate links.
 But they do not affect the actual opinions and recommendations of the authors.